Wen Tianxiang: Biography

 Humans, since antiquity, have all found death;

-Leave our red hearts to shrine in the writ of history.
+Leave our red hearts to shine in green history.

 The Yuan court, still hoping to persuade Wen Tianxiang, sent the former Song Chancellor Liu Mengyan (the one who had run away when the Mongols approached Lin'an) to see Wen in prison.
 An enraged Wen Tianxiang immediately gave Liu a violent scolding.
 The Yuan sent former Emperor Gong of Song to persuade Wen, but he simply answered: "Your Highness please come back to the palace!"
 Later his brother Wen Pi was also sent to the prison with the same task, and Wen Tianxang said: "We have the same parents but do not serve under the same sky!"
 During the imprisonment, Wen Tianxiang also received letters from his daughter, informing him that his whole family was held captive in the Yuan royal palace.
-Wen then replied: "I have received the letter, my soul hurts so much.
-Everybody have relatives and family, but in this circumstance I can only choose death, there is no alternative."
+Wen then replied: "I have received the letter.
+My soul aches.
+Everyone has relatives and family, but in this circumstance I can only choose death; there is no alternative."

 In 1283, Wen Tianxiang was summoned to appear before Kublai Khan.
 He briefly bowed his head to greet the Yuan Emperor, but refused to prostrate as a subordinate of the Yuan.
 Kublai Khan expressed respect to Wen and again offered him a prestigious position.
 Wen repeated his refusal, saying: "I am Song's chancellor, I cannot serve another dynasty!
 I can only accept death, if not, I cannot face the martyrs at the Underworld. [...]
 I only desire death, I have nothing to say."
 At that time an uprising arose and the rebels declared they would attack Dadu "to rescue Chancellor Wen".
 Kublai Khan had no choice but to execute Wen Tianxiang.

 It is said that after Wen's death, people discovered his death poem written as: